Red velvet cake meets a soft-baked chocolate chip cookie today. A blissful marriage of two classic desserts!

 - Preheat oven to 350°F (177°C).
 Line two large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Scoop 1.5 Tablespoons of dough and roll into a ball, as pictured above.
 Place 9 balls onto each baking sheet.
-Bake each batch for 11-12 minutes.
+Bake each batch for 13 minutes.
 The cookies may have only spread slightly, that’s ok.
-Simply press down on the warm cookies to slightly flatten and form crinkles.
-Stick a few chocolate chips into the tops of the warm cookies (as explained in the post above) – that’s optional and only for looks.
+Simply press down on the warm cookies to slightly flatten, which helps form crinkles.
+If desired for looks, stick a few chocolate chips into the tops of the warm cookies.

-- Allow the cookies to cool on the cookie sheet for 5 minutes before transferring to a wire rack to cool completely.
+- Cool cookies on the baking sheet for 5 minutes before transferring to a wire rack to cool completely.

 - Make Ahead & Freezing Instructions: Cookies stay fresh covered at room temperature for up to 1 week.
 You can make the cookie dough and chill it in the refrigerator for up to 3 days.
-Allow to come to room temperature then continue with step 4.
+(See step 3.)
 Baked cookies freeze well for up to 3 months.
 Unbaked cookie dough balls freeze well for up to 3 months.
 Bake frozen cookie dough balls for an extra minute, no need to thaw.
 Click here for my tips and tricks on freezing cookie dough.

 - Egg: Room temperature egg is preferred.
 To bring egg to room temperature quickly, simply place in a cup of warm water for 5 minutes.
 I usually set out my egg when I set out my butter to soften about 1 hour before beginning.

-- Beet Powder: I’ve successfully made these cookies using beet powder instead of red food coloring – this is a wonderful natural alternative to food coloring.
+- Red Coloring: I’ve successfully made these cookies using beet powder instead of red food coloring – this is a wonderful natural alternative to food coloring.
 Use 2 teaspoons for a slight red color to your cookies.
+You can also use liquid food coloring, but you need quite a bit more of it.
+Use closer to 1 Tablespoon.
+I use and recommend gel food coloring.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.